Microeconomic Theory at Michigan State University

 Arijit Mukherjee, Relational contracts with subjective peer evaluations (with Joyee Deb and Jin Li),

-The RAND Journal of Economics, Spring 2016.
+Rand Journal of Economics, Spring 2016.

 Tony Doblas-Madrid, A finite model of riding bubbles,